codeWithMarina/FullStack-Chat-Application/Readme.md

 - A search bar to search for users.
 - Using Amazon S3 instead of Cloudinary to support sending large files.

-## Contributions
-Contributions are welcome!
-Feel free to fork this repository and submit a pull request.

-## License
-This project is licensed under the MIT License.